 General Information: Hotel Kazubarashi (ホテルかずら橋) is a 2-star hotel nestled in the remote mountains of the Iya Valley in Tokushima Prefecture (Shikoku Island).
 The valley is famous for its adventurous vine bridges “Kazurabashi” (only for the brave) and the azure blue waters of the Oboke Gorge.
 From Takamatsu, Tokushima, and Okayama, you can come here in about 2 – 3 hours.
 If you use the Shinkansen you could even come here on a day trip from Osaka, Kobe, or Himeji.

-Mountain Onsen: Kazubarashi onsen’s special feature is that you will reach its high-altitude outdoor baths by cable car.
+Mountain Onsen: Kazubarashi Onsen’s special feature is that you will reach its high-altitude outdoor baths by cable car.
 The bath has a gender-separated indoor bath and a gender-separated outdoor bath.
 You can also enjoy an Ashi-yu (hot spring footbath).
 After the special ride with the cable car up to the outdoor baths, you will have stunning views of Iya Valley’s steep mountain slopes and rocky gorges.
-In fall, this is also a really good place to see Momiji – the beautiful autumn foliage.
+In the fall, this is also a really good place to see Momiji – the beautiful autumn foliage.

 Day visitors can use the onsen facilities from 10:30 – 16:00 o’clock.